knative/serving/docs/roadmap/scaling-2019.md

 **Key Steps**:
 1. Handle overload gracefully in the Activator.
 Proxy requests at a rate the underlying Deployment can handle.
 Reject requests beyond a revision-level limit.
 2. Wire the Activator into the serving path on overload.
-3. E2E tests for overload scenarios.
+3. Performance tests for overload scenarios.

 **Project**: [Project 7](https://github.com/knative/serving/projects/7)